shomykohai/haruka/README.md

 ## 遥か (Haruka)

-Custom patches for various Android 14 stuff, mostly for `penangf`, with dexpatcher.
+Custom patches for various Android stuff, mostly for `penangf`, powered by dexpatcher.

 Current features:
 * Platform Signature spoofing **--** Allows system packages with the `SPOOF_PLATFORM_SIGNATURE` permission to spoof their signature to the platform key (used for patched system apps)